matthewlong29/PareAndFlourish_Site/_posts/2017-03-05-how-to-be-productive-when-youd-rather-just-go-home.md

 <hr class="secondary">

 How do you stay productive when all you want to do is go home and curl up on the couch?
-Tell us in the comments!
-Or join the conversation on Twitter (@pareandflourish).